Great War Island: Bridge proposals

 In March 2016, mayor of Belgrade Siniša Mali announced the massive reconstruction of the Old Sava Bridge.
 However, in May 2017, after the project papers were publicized, it was obvious that the city actually wanted to demolish the bridge completely and build a new one.
 Citizens protested while the experts rejected the reasons named by the authorities, adding that it would be a waste of money on an unnecessary project.
 Mali said that the old bridge will not be demolished but moved, and that citizens will decide where, but he gave an idea to move it to Zemun, as the permanent pedestrian bridge to the Great War Island.
 In an article "Cloud over the Great War Island", Aleksandar Milenković, member of the Academy of Architecture of Serbia, opposed the motion.
 He expressed fear that having in mind the "synchronous ad hoc decisions of the administration", the reaction should be prompt as the seemingly benign idea is actually a strategically disastrous enterprise (concerning the protected wildlife on the island).
 He also suspects that the administration in this case, just as in all previous ones, will neglect the numerous theoretical and empirical guidelines.

 The Old Sava Bridge relocation to the Great War Island was ultimately scrapped.
 In March 2019, city urbanist Marko Stojčić said that the bridge will be placed across the Sava, as an extension of the Omladinskih Brigada Street, in the New Belgrade's Block 70-A, and that it will connect it with Ada Ciganlija.
 In June 2018, architect Bojan Kovačević stated that Mali got the idea of connecting the island because of the meeting held several month before, where the Eagle Hills company, an investor of the highly controversial Belgrade Waterfront project, discussed with the city officials a possibility of construction on the island.
 The project should include the private villas, golf courses and a de lux hotel.

 During the summer season of 2020, group of Zemun's citizens organized petition for the construction of permanent bridge to the island.
 In September 2020, the municipal administration of Zemun forwarded the preliminary design of the possible bridge, higher than previously designed, to the city administration.
 In October 2020, city announced construction of the bridge for 2022, reannouncing it in January 2022.
+President of Serbia Aleksandar Vučić said in August 2023 the "place for the [Old Sava] bridge has been already found", connecting Zemun and the Great War Island, and that he will "nominate" the idea to citizens.